Protected Environment (PE) at CHPC

-Acquire an account for the CHPC protected environment OR associate you existing PE account with a new project:
+Acquire an account for the CHPC protected environment OR associate your existing PE account with a new project:

 NOTE: The project PI must have an account provisioned in the protected environment before any project user accounts can be created.

-a) If you do not have an existing CHPC account, then you need to apply for a general CHPC account first via the following URL: (if you already have a CHPC general account go to the next step, 2b) https://www.chpc.utah.edu/apps/profile/account_request.php
+a) If you do not have an existing CHPC account, then you need to apply for a general CHPC account first via the following URL: (if you already have a CHPC general account go to 2b) https://www.chpc.utah.edu/apps/profile/account_request.php

 NOTE: If you don't have a uNID, please see https://www.chpc.utah.edu/documentation/policies/1.2AccountPolicies.php

-b) If you have an existing CHPC general account and need access to the CHPC PE (protected env) then you also need to request a Protected Environment/HIPAA CHPC account https://www.chpc.utah.edu/role/user/requestPE.php NOTE: You'll need to reference your project #, ask your PI if you don't know it.
+b) If you have an existing CHPC general account and need access to the CHPC PE (protected environment) then you also need to request a Protected Environment/HIPAA CHPC account https://www.chpc.utah.edu/role/user/requestPE.php NOTE: You'll need to reference your project #, ask your PI if you don't know it.

 Get a DUO security account: This is an additional authentication step for additional security.
 If you don't have a DUO security account setup already then you'll need to do the following: